 How many resolutions actually make it past the first month of the year.
 Understanding WHY will help you make sustainable decisions.

-So what is a New Years Resolution
+What is a New Years Resolution?

 A New Year's resolution is a tradition, most common in the Western Hemisphere but also found in the Eastern Hemisphere, in which a person resolves to change an undesired trait or behavior.

 Babylonians made promises to their gods at the start of each year that they would return borrowed objects and pay their debts.
 The Romans began each year by making promises to the god Janus, for whom the month of January is named.

 Interestingly 75% of resolutions will be continued through the entire first week of January, but only 46% make it past six months.

 A New Year's resolution is a decision to do or not do something in order to accomplish a personal goal or break a habit.
 It comes at a time when people look back at the past year and make an effort to improve themselves as the new year begins.
 Adults often make New Year's resolutions to lose weight or exercise.

 More and more often than not it will be on the resolution list for next year!